citp/privacy-policy-historical/e/ed/edn/edn.com.md

-> *The following text is extracted and transformed from the edn.com privacy policy that was archived on 2015-06-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150629083922id_/http%3A//ubmcanon.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the edn.com privacy policy that was archived on 2015-12-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151215204007id_/http%3A//ubmcanon.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy · UBM Canon
+# Privacy Policy · UBM

 Effective: November 22, 2013